Writing for the Web

 - Avoid using the actual URL as the link

-Using the actual URL as the link are hard to read and make scanning the page difficult.
-They are usually made up of text, numbers and dashes or slashes and don’t communicate clearly where the link will take the user.
-Screen readers will read the URL literally and if it is long and confusing would be difficult for screen reader users to understand.
+Using the actual URL as the link is hard to read and makes scanning the page difficult.
+URLs are usually made up of text, numbers and dashes and/or slashes and don’t communicate clearly where the link will take the user.
+Screen readers will read the URL literally and if it is long and confusing, it would be difficult for screen reader users to understand.

 5. Items to Avoid